jonbhanson/flutter_native_splash/README.md

 # Android 12 Support

 Android 12 has a [new method](https://developer.android.com/about/versions/12/features/splash-screen) of adding splash screens, which consists of a window background, icon, and the icon background.
-This package supports setting the background color and the icon is taken from the launcher icon.
+This package supports setting the background color and gives you the options to use the launcher icon or use the provided splash image with the `android_12_mode` configuration option.

 The package will add a `styles.xml` in `values-v31` and `values-night-v31` resource folders, which will provide Android 12 support while maintaining the legacy splash screen for previous versions of Android.